 Some cloud syncing

 LiquidText finally gave us syncing across multiple devices, and they didn’t limit that to the Apple ecosystem.
 We were happy about the news, but syncing came at a hefty subscription price.
 You have to need the app to justify that; it’s honestly not for everyone.
+We had a lot of hope for LiquidText when it launched its syncing feature.
+There were many promises, most of which were game-changing, like the ability to quickly switch between devices when taking notes.
+How I wish to try that!

 Sadly, syncing hasn’t been the best experience in LiquidText.
 My iPad hasn’t synced since April 8th, 2022 (some 8 months ago).
-Working on two devices becomes a pipeline dream if the app takes 8 months to update the notes on just two devices.
+Working on two devices becomes a pipe dream if the app takes 8 months to update the notes on just two devices.
 What is especially frustrating is that the iPad version of the app is the one that’s struggling to sync the most.
 When changing a subscription for syncing, it really must work.
 Perhaps we ought to try it on Windows to see if it works better there.

 Less lagging

+Lagging is not unique to LiquidText.
+Most PDF readers slow down with too many or large documents on the iPad.
+You still don’t get used to it, though, especially in LiquidText, where a search query can set you back a few seconds at a time.
 LiquidText has, however, improved its document loading time.
 It now opens and closes projects in record time, which improves the general user experience in the app.
 Since I last attempted to use LiquidText, this has been the biggest improvement that’s made me consider using it again.

 Improved organisation

-LiquidText 5.5 brought one of the biggest and most needed upgrade to how the app organises our work.
+LiquidText 5.5 brought one of the biggest and most needed upgrades to how the app organises our work.
 Multiple workspaces mean we don’t need to duplicate PDFs anymore for one subject.
 We can now have all the topics for one subject in one place.
 This means the app now saves a lot of storage on your device.
+For example, for my biology project, I have all my topics and their subtopics in one project.
+The infinite canvas is great but can be overwhelming at times.
+I prefer creating smaller chunks of notes that are easier to digest.
+Moving between workspaces is fairly simple, and it’s made my notes easier to understand.

 Still no bookmarking